National CASA Book List

 A recovery memoir in which the author draws readers into his insights and the path he traveled along the road from childhood abuse to healing and deliverance.
 Milligan provides readers proof that no matter what struggles afflict us, we can all emerge amazingly strong and drive headlong into the possibilities that await us.

-Mummy Told Me Not to Tell, Author: Cathy Glass, Audience: VolunteerThe Glass Castle, Author: Jeanette Walls, Audience: Volunteer
+Mummy Told Me Not to Tell, Author: Cathy Glass, Audience: VolunteerThe Boy Who Was Raised as a Dog, Authors: Bruce Perry and Maia Szalavitz, Audience: Volunteer

 When Wayne arrives at Cathy's door at 7 years old, he has already passed through the hands of four different carers in four weeks.
 As the details of his short life emerge, it becomes clear that to help him, Cathy will face her biggest challenge yet.